apparition47/MailTrackerBlocker/README.md

 ## FAQ

+### Does this work with Mail Privacy Protection?

+Yes, in some network environments (e.g. VPN) where Mail Privacy Protection doesn't work, MailTrackerBlocker will still block and identify trackers if you choose to "Load Remote Content".

 ### Why am I getting a "Incompatible Plug-ins Disabled" message after enabling?

-Typically caused by Mac migration or restoration from backup.
+Typically caused by a Mac migration or a restoration from backup.
 [Delete Mail's private plugin-ins dir (or DataVaults)](https://c-command.com/spamsieve/help/resetting-mail-s-privat) to fix this issue.
-This dir will automatically be regenerated afterwards.
+This directory will safely and automatically be regenerated afterwards.

 ### Why is my Mail so slow?

-This issue isn't related to MailTrackerBlocker but such problems can be resolved by doing a [Mailbox Rebuild](https://c-command.com/spamsieve/help/how-can-i-rebuild-apple) to force Mail to regenerate its indexes.
+This issue isn't related to MailTrackerBlocker but such problems can be resolved by doing a complete [Mailbox Rebuild](https://c-command.com/spamsieve/help/how-can-i-rebuild-apple) to force Mail to regenerate its indexes.

 ## Building from source